ubaldot/vim-manim/README.md

 ### Commands

-This plugin provides only two commands: `:Manim` and `:ManimCheck`.
+This plugin provides only two commands:

 Type `:Manin` then hit `<tab>` to select a Scene.
 Then hit `<space>` and `<tab>` again to select a list of rendering flags.